Brief research overview

 2. genetic basis of sensory cell population size evolution

 One way that brains help to ensure that they recognize important objects or signals in the environment is by expanding the neuron populations that are 'tuned' to that object/signal.
 The evolution of neuron population size (small number of sensory neurons evolving to bigger populations of neurons, and vise versa) is readily observed, even between closely related species.
 However, the genetic bases for these changes is unknown.
 To tackle this topic, we are using a between-species QTL approach to map the loci that underlie the expansion of olfactory receptor neurons.
 We are looking at two independent neuronal expansion events, one that has occurred within OR22a-expressing neurons and one within IR75b-expressing neurons.
 We are currently carrying out the fine mapping for the QTL that we identified.
-This is an ongoing project that began in collaboration with Lucia Prieto-Godino,Tom Auer and Richard Benton, and David Stern; it was started while we were all postdocs in the Benton Lab.
+This is an ongoing project that began in collaboration with Lucia Prieto-Godino,Tom Auer, Richard Benton, and David Stern.

 evolution of host specialization